rwjblue/pivot.js/README.md

 Step one is to initialize the pivot object.
 It expects the following attributes:

-* `csv` - which should contain a valid javascript string of comma separated values.
+* `csv` - which should contain a valid string of comma separated values.
 It is __important to note__ that you must include a header row in the CSV for pivot to work properly  (you'll understand why in a minute).
+* `json` - which should contain a valid JSON string.
+At this time this string must be an array of arrays, and not an array of objects (storing the field names with each row consumes significantly more space).
 * `fields` - which should be an array of objects.
 This is used to instruct pivot on how to interact with the fields you pass in.
 It keys off of the header row names.
 And is formated like so:

 ```javascript
  [ {name: 'header-name', type: 'string', optional_attributes: 'optional field' },